 Organic Agriculture's National Resource for Farmers and Ranchers brought to you by eOrganic

-This website, created by the eOrganic Community of Practice of eXtension.org, is for farmers, ranchers, agricultural professionals, certifiers, researchers and educators seeking reliable information on organic agriculture, published research results, farmer experiences, and certification.
+This website, created by the eOrganic Community of Practice of the Extension Foundation (formerly eXtension), is for farmers, ranchers, agricultural professionals, certifiers, researchers and educators seeking reliable information on organic agriculture, published research results, farmer experiences, and certification.
 Our current content is focused on general organic agriculture, dairy production, and vegetable production.
 The content is collaboratively authored and reviewed by our community of University researchers and Extension personnel, agricultural professionals, farmers, and certifiers with experience and expertise in organic agriculture.

 eOrganic was launched in 2009 by a group of researchers, Extension educators and others with expertise in organic agriculture, led by Alex Stone of Oregon State University, Michelle Wander of the University of Illinois, Jim Riddle, currently of Blue Fruit Farm, Heather Darby of the University of Vermont, Danielle Treadwell of the University of Florida, Micaela Colley of the Organic Seed Alliance and Mary Barbercheck of Penn State University-- along with staff members Deb Heleba, currently at NE SARE, Roger Leigh and John McQueen of Oregon State University, Ed Zaborski of the University of Illinois.
 We are grateful to the many authors, reviewers, researchers, educators, nonprofit staff members and farmer collaborators who have contributed their expertise and time to create our publicly available content.

 - To present unbiased, science- and experience-based information in a variety of media formats.

 - To share the most current, relevant and accurate information available.

 - To be a reliable resource that is responsive to the changing needs of the organic industry.